ayush36gaurav/HistogramGenerator/README.md

 The main code for the 1D Histogram Generator is in the file "OneD_HistogramGenerator.cpp".

-The code best runs on an IDE such as VS Code wherein it prompts the use for inputs in order to take arguments.
+The code best runs on an IDE such as VS Code wherein it prompts the user for inputs in order to take arguments.

 Details about Unit Testing of the code:-
 1. I have performed unit testing for all functions in the Data and Reader class.